zammad/zammad-documentation/admin/console/dangerzone-for-experts.rst

 .. hint::

-   If you're not sure what to do and need to learn more about what Zammad does upon removing users, please consider using Zammads UI options in stead.
+   If you're not sure what to do and need to learn more about what Zammad does upon removing users, please consider using Zammad's UI options in stead.

    Our documentation for the `data privacy`_ function will help you a lot!